stackato client is the command-line interface to Helion Stackato. You

 a local micro cloud VM, the stackato client may attempt to use this

-when connecting to your local VM and fail because the entry in hosts
+when connecting to your local VM and fail because the entry in the

-is not reflected in the proxy.
-To work around this problem, enable
+hosts file is not reflected in the proxy.
+To work around this

 \*.local in the